 A bounty of teachings on how to prepare for Rosh HaShana and how to direct one's intentions on the day itself.
 Teachings about teshuva, prayer and shofar.

-The Torah, says Sefer Yetzira, is really three in one.
-There’s the Torah of Bereshit, the Torah of Sinai, and the Torah of souls.
-Our job, says the Baal Shem Tov, is to unify these three Torot with every word we speak and breath we take.
+The Torah is really three in one: the Torah of Bereshit, the Torah of Sinai, and the Torah of souls.
+Our job is to unify these three Torot with every word we speak and breath we take.

-This Torah of Atzilut was what Adam would have received had he not opted for duality, preferring Knowledge of Good and Evil over the Tree of Life’s non-dual Knowledge-of-the-Holy-One.
-It is also the Torah that we received at Sinai, but forfeited when we too betrayed its calling.
+This Torah of Atzilut was what Adam would have received had he not opted for duality, and what we received at Sinai, but forfeited when we too betrayed its calling.